-On the city's northern outskirts, approached through rustling conifers, Enchey is a small but appealing Buddhist monastery that is, in a sense, Gangtok's raison d'être: it was the site's perceived sanctity that attracted people to this once-obscure area.
-A small, vibrant prayer hall sports tantric statues and a three-dimensional scene that plays out behind the central Buddha figure.
+On the city's northern outskirts, approached through rustling conifers, Enchey is a small but appealing Nyingma-Buddhist monastery that is, in a sense, Gangtok's raison d'être: it was the site's perceived sanctity that originally attracted people to this once-obscure area.
+The vibrantly colourful prayer hall features a three-dimensional scene of stacked creatures that offers a curious interpretation of evolution behind the sharp-nosed central Buddha figure.

 New surrounding buildings are under reconstruction, replacing structures destroyed in the 2011 earthquake.

 Taxis from MG Marg cost ₹200.
 Walking here from Ganesh Tok takes just over 15 minutes assuming you find your way through the forest; don't try the route in reverse.